 CONCEPTUAL DESIGN Which CAD Paradigm is Best?

 I have been beating this drum for decades.
 But the Pro/e paradigm is the standard.
-I will not go into the reason why, but it has cost the industry millions if not billions in lost productivity.
+I will not go into the reason why, but it has cost the industry millions if not billions in lost productivity with its strict feature history and commonly used constrained sketching.

 The Pro/E Paradigm – 25 Years of Incompatibility